vineyard-bloom/pando-core-kotlin/doc/motivation.md

 ### 5. Infrastructure Logic Embedded into the Protocol

-#### a.
-Transaction Fees

 There have been periods in Bitcoin's history when transaction fees have been prohibitively expensive for certain business applications.
 Solutions have been presented to mitigate this problem, but they generally require modifications to the underlying protocol, and require a certain amount of consensus because everyone who uses Bitcoin has to use the same fee structure.
-This is similar to if FedEx and UPS had
+This is like having to pay postage even when you hand someone a letter.

+TODO Gas fees also a blocker for scaling

 ## Problems with Other Methods

 ### Proof of Stake